anroots/dag/README.md

 * Run `docker-compose up` to start the web and database servers
 * Run `docker ps` to find the web server port
 * Interact with the server via HTTP (see documentation below)

+### Migrating the Database

+The initial setup involves database migration and optionally, seeding.

+Assuming that the project runs in a Docker container...

+* Go into the container: `docker exec -it dag_app_1 bash`
+* Migrate the database: `./artisan migrate`
+* Seed the database: `./artisan db:seed`

 ## Testing